UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-metric-space.lagda.md

   {l1 l2 : Level} (A : Metric-Space l1 l2) (H : is-saturated-Metric-Space A)
   where

-  is-saturated-metric-space-cauchy-approximations-is-saturated-Metric-Space :
+  is-saturated-metric-space-of-cauchy-approximations-is-saturated-Metric-Space :
     is-saturated-Metric-Space
-      (metric-space-cauchy-approximations-Metric-Space A)
+      (metric-space-of-cauchy-approximations-Metric-Space A)
-  is-saturated-metric-space-cauchy-approximations-is-saturated-Metric-Space =
+  is-saturated-metric-space-of-cauchy-approximations-is-saturated-Metric-Space =
     is-saturated-subspace-is-saturated-Metric-Space
       ( Π-Metric-Space ℚ⁺ (λ _ → A))
       ( is-saturated-Π-is-saturated-Metric-Space ℚ⁺ (λ _ → A) (λ _ → H))